fire17/hydejack-starter-kit/projects/dev/_posts/2020-7-30-globaldata.md

 ## GlobalData + XObject

+## XObject
+XObject makes a dynamic expando object in python that is built uppon global data.
+It can hold it's own value, and also hold child xobjects These xobjects are global accross all processes, autosaved, and super easy to create with xo. generator

+>
+    from gd import *
+    newX = xo.newX                        # xo.newX is now shared across all processes
+    newX.body.head.eyes = "beautifull"

+    # xo.newX.show() outputs from any process
+    newX = [None]
+        body = [None]
+            head = [None]
+                eyes = ['beautifull']

 ## GlobalData
 GlobalData allowes an easy way to pass data in realtime between processes.
 Each process can subscribe to channels; Processes with shared channels can pass data between them.